Skip to Content

 Key Points:

-• I priced out every hotel on the Strip & Downtown for a random sampling of dates to determine which were the cheapest.
+• I priced out every hotel on the Strip & Downtown for a random sampling of future dates to determine which were the cheapest.

 Doing Vegas on a budget isn’t as easy as it used to be.
 Prices are on the rise, and new “innovative” fees seem to be sprouting up left and right.